2025 DDCC T20 Playing Conditions

 1.1 Interstate Players

-1.1.1 A Grade and Women’s T20 teams may include a maximum of six (6) interstate players in their playing XII and XI.
+1.1.1 A Grade and Women’s Div 1 T20 teams may include a maximum of six (6) and three (3) interstate players in their playing XII and XI respectively.

 1.2 Finals Eligibility

-1.2.1 In order to be eligible for A Grade T20 Finals, a player must have played in at least 3 playing days of that grade
+1.2.1 To be eligible for A Grade T20 Finals, a player must have played in at least 3 playing days of that grade

-1.2.2 In order to be eligible for Women’s Finals, a player must have played in at least 6 playing days of that grade
+1.2.2 To be eligible for Women’s Div 1 & 2 Finals, a player must have played 50% or more playing days in that grade.

 2. Duration